andiwesti/getting_and_cleaning_data/Codebook.md

 Size: 5 columns, 5940 rows

 #Coding convention
 The R programming language is used for this project.
 The dplyr and reshape2 packages are used to reshape data.
-The gdata package is used to write the tidy data set to a fixed width text file.
 Each step of the coding is carefully explained in the run_analys.R file and highlighted here below.

 # read feature table and clean feature names